matthiaskoenig/dfba/guidelines/DFBA_models_in_SBML.md

 ## List of abbreviations
 The following abbreviations are used in this document

-* DFBA : Dynamic Flux Balance Analysis
+* DFBA - Dynamic Flux Balance Analysis
-* FBA : Flux Balance Analysis
+* FBA -Flux Balance Analysis
-* SBML : Systems Biology Markup Language
+* SBML - Systems Biology Markup Language
+* SOA - Stationary optimization approach

 <!------------------------------------------------------------------->
-# A) Encoding DFBA models in SBML
+# A Encoding DFBA models in SBML
 This section describes rules and guidelines for encoding DFBA models in SBML.
 The proposed schema uses SBML `core`, SBML `comp` for model compositions, and SBML `fbc` to encode FBA related information.

 The core concept behind this guidelines and rules is to encode models with different modeling frameworks, i.e., kinetic models and FBA models, as well as models with different functions, i.e., updating or calculation of flux bounds within separate submodels.
 These submodels are connected into the overall DFBA model using hierarchical model composition based on `comp`.

 Two main links are required between the FBA model and the kinetic models:

 * Update of flux bounds in the FBA model from the kinetic model
 * Update of reaction fluxes in the kinetic model from the FBA solution

 The DFBA models consists of different components performing parts of the DFBA task:

 * `TOP` model: DFBA comp model that includes all submodels and their corresponding connections.
 The `TOP` model is the main SBML model, containing the other submodels.
 The `TOP` model encodes the kinetic model parts of the DFBA (besides bounds calculation and updates from FBA).
 * `KINETIC` submodel: kinetic part of the DFBA model
 * `FBA` submodel: FBA part of the DFBA model.
 The `FBA` model defines the FBA submodel using the `fbc` package.